mattermost/mattermost-test-management/data/test-cases/plugins/gitlab/sidebar/refresh_sidebar_after_revoke.md

 1. Revoke the OAuth token for your app from the connected GitLab account.
 2. Navigate to MM and click on the refresh button in the LHS of GitLab.
-3. Open the DM from Gitlab bot.
+3. Open the DM from GitLab bot.

 **Expected**

-All the Gitlab icons in the LHS should be removed and the user should get a message in the DM from Gitlab bot that their account has been disconnected on MM.
+All the GitLab icons in the LHS should be removed and the user should get a message in the DM from GitLab bot that their account has been disconnected on MM.

 **Step 2**

 1. Revoke the OAuth token for your app from the connected GitLab account.
 2. Navigate to MM and refresh the page.
-3. Open the DM from Gitlab bot.
+3. Open the DM from GitLab bot.

 **Expected**

-All the Gitlab icons in the LHS should be removed and the user should get a message in the DM from Gitlab bot that their account has been disconnected on MM.
+All the GitLab icons in the LHS should be removed and the user should get a message in the DM from GitLab bot that their account has been disconnected on MM.

 **Step 3**

 1. Revoke the OAuth token for your app from the connected GitLab account.
 2. Navigate to MM and enter any slash command that fetches the data from GitLab.
-3. Open the DM from Gitlab bot.
+3. Open the DM from GitLab bot.

 **Expected**

-All the Gitlab icons in the LHS should be removed and the user should get a message in the DM from Gitlab bot that their account has been disconnected on MM.
+All the GitLab icons in the LHS should be removed and the user should get a message in the DM from GitLab bot that their account has been disconnected on MM.